munificent/game-programming-patterns/book/event-queue.markdown

 <aside name="tutorial">

-Tutorial systems are a pain to implement gracefully and most players will spend only a fraction of their time using it, so it feels like they aren't worth the effort.
+Tutorial systems are a pain to implement gracefully, and most players will spend only a fraction of their time using tutorials, so it feels like they aren't worth the effort.
 But that fraction where they *are* using the tutorial can be invaluable for easing the player into your game.